Architecture of Istanbul: Serpent Column

 One of the oldest monuments still surviving from antiquity is the Serpent Column, a monument built originally to honor Apollo for the victory over the Persians at Plataea in 479 BC.
 The column was moved by Constantine the Great when Constantinople became the new capital, and has stood at the Hippodrome of Constantinople ever since.
 According to legend, a member of the Polish Embassy visiting in 1700 damaged the top of it severely, breaking off the serpent heads, although in reality at least one of the heads had been reported as badly damaged two centuries earlier.
 The accepted version states that Mehmed II shattered it upon entering the city in triumph as its conqueror.
-The upper jaw of one of the snakes heads is on display at the Archaeological Museum in Istanbul.
+The upper jaw of one of the snake's heads is on display at the Archaeological Museum in Istanbul.